shamitp/udacity-mlnd-projects/capstone/README.md

 techniques.
 The tools used in this project were Python, numpy, pandas, sklearn, and matplotlib.

 Software Used:
-capstone.py - Main code for the project that runs all the regression models visuals.py - Supplementary visualization code from Udacity (modified slightly for this project)
+capstone.py - Main code for the project that runs all the regression models, visuals.py - Supplementary visualization code from Udacity (modified slightly for this project)

 Supporting Material: